OpenHFT/Chronicle-Map/README.md

 Is there something in chronicle map which can have part of the map-content still in on-heap memory.

 #### Answer
-There are data structures which are on heap to manahe the off heap data.
+There are data structures which are on heap to manage the off heap data.
 This is typically less than 100 kB.

 ---